pokemon-speedrunning/late-gen-iv-calculator/README.md

 ## Download

-The IV-Calculator can be downloaded on the folloing page:
+The IV-Calculator can be downloaded on the following page:

 http://vincent.lycoops.be/iv-calculator.html